Libera-Chat/libera-chat.github.io/bylaws.md

    archived for the lifetime of the organisation and at least seven (7) years thereafter.

-3. The board consists of the chair and treasurer elected by a general meeting and one representative of each specialised committee.
+3. The board consists of the chair, treasurer, operations committee representative, and two general members, all elected by a general meeting.

+4. The operations committee representative must be a member of the operations specialised committee.
+Should the representative leave or be removed from the operations specialised committee, the general meeting shall elect a new operations committee representative.

-4. The board meets if the chair of the board, the auditors, or a majority of the board members call for it.
+5. The board meets if the chair of the board, the auditors, or a majority of the board members call for it.
 The board needs a quorum of at least half of the board members.

-5. In addition to the board members, the auditors have the right to participate and speak at board meetings.
+6. In addition to the board members, the auditors have the right to participate and speak at board meetings.

-6. The monthly general meeting electing the chair of the board shall also elect a vice chair to act as chair in the chair's absence.
+7. The monthly general meeting electing the chair of the board shall also elect a vice chair to act as chair in the chair's absence.

-7. Board members can resign from the board and remain members of the organisation.
+8. Board members can resign from the board and remain members of the organisation.
 A resigning board member shall prepare an interim report for their successor.

-8. Board members can be recalled by any Monthly General Meeting.
+9. Board members can be recalled by any Monthly General Meeting.

 ## Auditors